 Staff are available to answer your questions and help you make this transition if your website will be affected.
 Please send your questions and concerns to the WWW Feedback mailing list.

 In addition, University IT is offering a series of information sessions where you can ask specific questions about the “www” to “web” address change.
 Attend one of these sessions to find out more about whether and how this change might affect your site, and what you need to do to prepare.
 A panel of experts will be available at the sessions for guidance and instruction.
-If you’re unable to attend, you can download the presentation slides or watch the video of the May 30 Tech Briefing session.
+If you’re unable to attend, you can download the presentation slides from the May 30 Tech Briefing session.

 - May 30 — 2:00 - 3:30 p.m., Turing Auditorium, Jordan Quad